Carrie Underwood Gets Emotional At ‘Cry Pretty’ Album Release Party

 “There are so many people in this room that have just been so amazingly supportive throughout this entire process.
 I just thank you all from the bottom of my heart.
 I couldn’t have done this without you.
 So thank you so much.
 Enjoy.”

 Nashville baker Ivey Childers, who provided the cupcakes for the celebration, called the party “one for the books” and “very special.”
-Another guest commented on Instagram that “[Carrie Underwood] said it’s been an emotional journey!.”
+Another guest commented on Instagram that “[Carrie Underwood] said it’s been an emotional journey!”

 The American Idol winner has had quite the year.
-Last November she needed 40 stitches on her face after suffering a fall and took some time to heal before getting in front of a camera again.
+Last November she needed 40 stitches in her face after suffering a fall and took some time to heal before getting in front of a camera again.
 She also recently announced her second pregnancy.

-“Mike and Isaiah and I are absolute over the moon and excited to be adding a little fish to our pond,” she said in an Instagram video.
+“Mike and Isaiah and I are absolutely over the moon and excited to be adding a little fish to our pond,” she said in an Instagram video.

 Underwood is set to tour in 2019 and hit 55 venues across the U.S. and Canada.
 While announcing the tour and the pregnancy, she commented, “This has been a dream come true,” writes E!
 News.